Tripling the 99 % mode conversion bandwidth of gratings using a single phase shift

-Our robust fabrication recipe increases grating bandwidth by $>2.9$ times compared to a standard grating, without any need to estimate wavelength-dependent parameter changes during writing.
 For a standard grating of pitch $\Lambda_{MC}$ which can achieve $>99 \%$ mode conversion at resonance wavelength $\lambda_{MC}$, let us designate the number of periods corresponding to maximum mode conversion as $N_0$, which gives the value of coupling per period $K(\lambda_{MC}) \approx \frac{\pi}{2 N_0}$.
-Compared to the standard grating, greater than $2.9$ times increase the $99$ \% mode conversion bandwidth can be achieved by the following design (figure \ref{fig:2segs_schematic}): (a) first writing $N_1=\ceil{\frac{N_0}{2}}$ periods such that the mode conversion at resonance wavelength $\lambda_{MC}$ just reaches 50 \% or above, (b) followed by an extra gap adding a phase of $\pi$ at $\lambda_{MC}$, (c) followed by writing the minimum $N_2$ number of marks such that $cos^2 \big( K(\lambda_{MC}) (N_2-N_1) \big) \le 10^{-2}$.
+Compared to the standard grating, greater than $2.9$ times increase the $99$ \% mode conversion bandwidth can be achieved by the following design (figure \ref{fig:2segs_schematic}): (a) first writing $N_1$ periods such that the mode conversion at resonance wavelength $\lambda_{MC}$ just reaches 50 \% or above, (b) followed by an extra gap adding a phase of $\pi$ at $\lambda_{MC}$, (c) followed by writing the minimum $N_2$ number of marks such that $cos^2 \big( K(\lambda_{MC}) (N_2-N_1) \big) \le 10^{-2}$.
 Additionally, harnessing the simplicity of the linear algebraic model of a single-phase-shifted grating, we identify the bimodal spectral shape of the $>99$ \% mode conversion range.

 Perturbations locally change $\beta_k(\lambda) \rightarrow \beta_k(\lambda,z)$.
-The resonance wavelength is determined by phase-matching over any period length $\Lambda_{MC}$ of the grating $\Phi(\lambda) = \int_z^{z+\Lambda_{MC}} \big( \beta_1(\lambda_{MC}, z)-\beta_2(\lambda_{MC}, z) \big) dz =2 \pi$.
+The resonance wavelength $\lambda_{MC}$ is determined by phase-matching over any period length $\Lambda_{MC}$ of the grating $\Phi(\lambda) = \int_z^{z+\Lambda_{MC}} \big( \beta_1(\lambda_{MC}, z)-\beta_2(\lambda_{MC}, z) \big) dz =2 \pi$.
 Direct method to quantify the additional phase $\Delta \phi(\lambda)$ added per perturbation has recently become available \cite{alcusa-2016, basu}.

 Using $\frac{\pi \Lambda_{MC}}{\Phi(\lambda_{MC})}$ length of the pristine waveguide to induce $\pi$ phase shift at $\lambda_{MC}$ is erroneous and leads to subpar performance, which may have bottlenecked experimental efforts so-far.
 Equation \ref{eqn:phase_matching} can additionally be used to estimate both $\lambda_{MC}$ and $\big( \beta_1(\lambda_{MC})-\beta_2(\lambda_{MC}) \big)$ in any new waveguide and writing setup using a single experiment, although that is not a requisite for this method.